It’s great to see that Philips is continuing to evolve and bring out a whole new range of smart Candelabra WiFi bulbs, in its Hue range.

 I have found that the Philis Hue white light only is the brightest out of these two.
 At 800 lux compared to 450 lux for the color version.
 So these are obviously a lot more white LEDs packed into this small space.

 But we wanted the color version so most of our candelabra wifi bulbs are in the color version.
-It’s a little bit more of an outlay in cost but for us having the options to spice up our chandeliers as special festive days like Christmas, Halloween and Birthdays make these e12 base LED light bulbs perfect.
+It’s a little bit more of an outlay in cost but for us having the options to spice up our chandeliers on special festive days like Christmas, Halloween and Birthdays make these e12 base LED light bulbs perfect.

 What is the Hue communications protocol?